igraph Reference Manual

 distances_are_weights:

 Whether to use precomputed weights.
 If false (the typical use case), this function will compute weights from distances and then use them to compute the layout.
-If true, the "distances" vector contains precomputed weights, including possibly some weights equal to zero that are inconsequential for the layout optimization.
+If true, the distances vector contains precomputed weights, including possibly some weights equal to zero that are inconsequential for the layout optimization.

 Returns: